The Great Gate of the Sultan Hasan Mosque, Cairo

 JOHN FREDERICK LEWIS

-John Friederick Lewis made this watercolor during his stay in Egypt that took place between 1841 and 1851.
-It is a depiction of the great gateway to the madrasa mosque of Sultan Al-Nasir Hasan, a monumental architecture located in Salah al-Din Square in the historic district of Cairo, Egypt.
-It was built between 1356 and 1363 during the Bahri-Mamluk period.
+John Friederick Lewis made this watercolour during his stay in Egypt between 1841 and 1851.
+It is a depiction of the great gateway to the madrassa mosque of Sultan Al-Nasir Hasan.
+A monumental building located in Salah al-Din Square in the historic district of Cairo, Egypt, it was built between 1356 and 1363 during the Bahri-Mamluk period.

 Dimensions